kak-tus/nan/README.md

 }
 ```

-Try to do this struct.
+Try to do benchmark for this struct.
 Here we see, that struct with Values left zero allocations and got bigger processing time (this is normal, because struct is bigger).
 And struct with Pointers lost advantage - non zero allocations, much worst processing time and memory usage.

 ```
 BenchmarkPointerBig-8   	   36787	     32243 ns/op	   24192 B/op	    1001 allocs/op